kristiannorved/Projects/Java-HTTP-Server/README.md

 # Java-HTTP-Server
 This is a simple HTTP 1.1 server that runs in Java.
 The server hosts a website for a fictional church called Indooroopilly Evangelical Church.
 The website has multiple webpages, and comes with CSS styling and JavaScript scripting.
+The server also uses threading to facilitate the connection of multiple clients at once.